When designing an investment portfolio, one of the factors you must consider is your investment time horizon.

 Common time horizon mistake: Setting a short time horizon for all savings

 This mistake is a slow burner, as it only becomes apparent over time.
 By considering this upfront you may avoid it entirely.
+Many of the best financial planning books will back this up.

 However, it is unusual in practice for bank accounts to be drained to zero in these events.
 If you do not over-stretch financially when choosing a house, a buffer of savings and investments will probably remain untouched.
 The graph below gives an illustration of how £25,000 of savings remained across a ten year period in spite of several large short term purchases.